ojimenezn/geometry-optim/README.md

 <img src="https://github.com/ojimenezn/optim-clustering/blob/master/images/al-relaxation.png" alt="logo"></img>
 </div>

-The above workflow from our [recently published work](https://doi.org/10.1063/5.0049665) is essentially identical to the one available in the Colab notebook, with the only exception that the latter uses an [Effective Medium Theory (EMT)](https://doi.org/10.1119/1.12734) to reduce the computational cost represented by quantum chemical (DFT) calculations (most DFT engines are also not open source).
+The above workflow from our [recently published work](https://doi.org/10.1063/5.0049665) is essentially identical to the one available in the Colab notebook, with the only exception that the latter uses an [Effective Medium Theory (EMT)](https://doi.org/10.1119/1.12734) potential in place of computationally expensive quantum chemical (DFT) calculations (most DFT engines are also not open source).

 ## Adsorption Site Clustering with U-Map (Google Colab Notebook)
 <div align="center">